 Yes, you can buy a beverage package.
 These all-you-can-drink packages allow passengers to pay a set fee up front for unlimited drinks (of a certain type, as outlined by the package's fine print), rather than pay per drink once onboard the cruise ship.
 They are offered because many cruise lines, with the exception of the most expensive luxury lines, charge extra for most beverages (including soda and alcohol) onboard.
 These beverage packages can be a good deal, depending on how often you plan to buy drinks on your vacation.

 Packages run the gamut from bottled water and soda packages to all-inclusive packages that cover cocktails, wine, beer, soda and coffee.
 Some lines offer coffee cards for a set number of drinks from the for-fee coffee bars, or wine packages that vary in number of bottles and vintages.
-Packages can either be a set number of drinks for a discounted price (for example, six bottles of water or five bottles of wine) or a set per-day fee for a range of drinks orders.
+Packages can either be a set number of drinks for a discounted price (for example, 12 bottles of water or five bottles of wine) or a set per-day fee for a range of drinks orders.

 Some lines offer a discount on the packages if you purchase them before your cruise rather than once on the ship.
 Also, most add a 15 to 18 percent gratuity and taxes on top of the cost of the package.

 It can be a bit tricky to determine if a beverage package is a good value for you or not.
-If you might only have a drink or two on any given day, and intend to stick with free beverages (water, iced tea, plain coffee), you likely will be better off paying a la carte.
+If you might only pay for a drink or two on any given day, and intend to largely stick with free beverages (water, iced tea, plain coffee), you likely will be better off paying a la carte.

-However, if you drink soda all the time, love to frequent cruise ship bars, or intend to consume a wide variety of nonalcoholic and alcoholic drinks on your vacation, you should do the math to see if a packages makes sense.
-Or, if you just like the idea of all-inclusive beverages, it might be worth it to opt for the package, even if you'll pay a premium for it.

-If you want to make sure you're getting your money's worth, then it's best to figure out how many drinks (soda, coffee, water, wine, cocktails) you might drink each day -- keeping in mind that you'll have fewer opportunities on port days -- and add up the costs to see if you would spend close to or more than the package daily rates.
-For this, you'll need to look up drink prices online; cruise lines don't always post bar menus, and the ones you find online may be out of date.
-Don't forget that some packages include discounts on wines by the bottle when you're working out the sums.
+However, if you drink soda all the time, love to frequent cruise ship bars, or intend to consume a wide variety of nonalcoholic and alcoholic drinks on your vacation, you should do the math to see if a package makes sense.
+To make sure you're getting your money's worth, figure out how many drinks (soda, coffee, water, wine, cocktails) you might order each day -- keeping in mind that you'll have fewer opportunities to do so on port days -- and add up the costs to see if you would spend close to or more than the package daily rates.
+For accuracy with this, you'll need to look up drink prices online; however, keep in mind that cruise lines don't always post bar menus, and the ones you find online may be out of date.
+(Consider asking about current pricing on the Cruise Critic forums.)
+Also, don't forget that some packages include discounts on wines by the bottle, a factor to likewise consider when you're working out the sums.